Lemon Grove Incident: Significance

 Another aspect that this court case left behind was the issue regarding classifying Mexican Americans as being "white."
 Particularly concerning Judge Chamber's ruling on the students' being classified "of the Caucasian race."
 The verdict that came as a result from this case "did not challenge racial segregation per se" which meant that this exception would not span out to all students of color; in a sense these students weren't categorized under a group that enabled them to be permitted under the law to be segregated by districts and schools.
 The judge's ruling for the students in favor of the students in this court case was viewed as that the learning capability of these students "would help them overcome their colored status" through their education.
 Since this court case did not expand or create an effect that led to the eventual desegregation of other schools in the nation, at the local level, the case has received recognition.

 In 1986, KPBS with the collaboration of an ethnic studies professor in UCSD, Robert Alvarez, made a documentary film highlighting historical footage and interviews in order to portray the actions done by parents and students as part of the protest against the school board.
 On March 9, 2007, the Lemon Grove School District recognized Roberto Alvarez, the schoolboy who was the lead plaintiff in the case.
 The auditorium at the Lemon Grove Middle School, which is on the site of the former grammar school, was dedicated in his honor.
 In the year 2011 to commemorate the 80 years since this trial occurred, a professor from Palomar college arranged for the screening of a documentary focusing on the lives of Mexican Americans living during the time period this court case was held and titled this as "The Lemon Grove Oral History Project."
-On May 5th 2016, in order to commemorate the 85 years since the court case was ruled a bill was created in acknowledging March, 30th as being a historic date to remember concerning the City of Lemon Grove.
+On May 5, 2016, in order to commemorate the 85 years since the court case was ruled a bill was created in acknowledging March, 30th as being a historic date to remember concerning the City of Lemon Grove.

+Curriculum development

+A petition was developed, urging for The Lemon Grove Incident to be part of San Diego County school district's curriculum.
+It was co-hosted by Spring Valley Lemon Grove Democratic Club, Veterans Democratic Club of San Diego County, San Diego Democratic Education Alliance, and San Diego Progressive Dem Club.
+The curriculum for the Lemon Grove incident had already been formed and adopted by the Lemon Grove school district.
+The historically significant desegregation case calls for it to be taught as part of Social Studies and History in all SD K-12 schools.